dvpatel/nginx_okta/README.md

 3. Token validation service.
 Encapsulates the security logic for validating client access token and emitting common contextual information for downstream systems to use.

-4. Nginx web server configured with token validation service as the intercepting filter.
+4. Nginx web server configured with token validation service end-point as the intercepting filter.

 5. Sample application service.
 For this example, it is a sample watchlist service